-- 3.2.17 We have significant concerns relating to the accuracy of the 2017 Housing Monitor Statistics.
-From a desktop study of selected settlements, it would appear that a number of monitored sites with "live" planning permission have now expired or planning applications have been submitted and approved to alter potential yields.
-Following a desktop study, we have identified changes in the Housing Monitor Statistics from those stated within the Draft Plan Strategy in respect of several settlements.
-These numbers are reduced by more than the 10% which was allowed in the DPS to counteract deliverability issues, indicating that more than 10% of sites in settlements could be undeliverable.
-Settlements may have significantly lower potential for future housing when considering live planning approvals, compared to that stated within the Housing Monitor Statistics and the DPS. - 3.2.18 Furthermore, within the Housing Growth Study, Lichfields have identified an issue with the delivery of housing across the Council area.
+- 3.2.18 The above table illustrates how settlements may have significantly lower potential for future housing when considering live planning approvals, compared to that stated within the Housing Monitor Statistics and the DPS. - 3.2.19 Furthermore, within the Housing Growth Study, Lichfields have identified an issue with the delivery of housing across the Council area.
 In response to this, they state that it will be important for LCCC to consider the future deliverability of sites to ensure the identified future housing growth can be delivered on sites across the Plan period.
 We would agree with this statement, particularly in respect of existing zoned sites on which there has been no commitment to develop.
-This should be reflected in the existing remaining potential. - 3.2.19 As the evidence within the DPS is inaccurate, this has the potential to result in significant inconsistencies between the Draft Plan Strategy and Local Policies Plan and could negatively impact upon the delivery of housing over the Plan period.
+This should be reflected in the existing remaining potential. - 3.2.20 As the evidence within the DPS is inaccurate, this has the potential to result in significant inconsistencies between the Draft Plan Strategy and Local Policies Plan and could negatively impact upon the delivery of housing over the Plan period.
 On this basis, it cannot be determined at this stage if further housing lands will be required within the Local Policies Plan.
 Furthermore, from discussions with the Council, we understand accurate and up to date housing monitor information is currently being prepared but will not be available prior to the end of the DPS consultation period.
-As such, the publication of the DPS was premature as it could not consider the most robust evidence, particularly when existing commitments have largely informed the allocation of housing.
-It is not clear what the Council's strategy will be at Local Policy Plan stage, should the latest Housing Monitor identify a major reduction in remaining potential, considering there is no strategic policy for zoning/management of housing land. - 3.2.20 The Council have indicated that existing commitments have been reduced by 10% due to the possibility of non-deliverability of sites over the Plan period.
+As such, the publication of the Draft Plan Strategy was premature as it could not consider the most robust evidence, particularly when existing commitments have largely informed the allocation of housing.
+It is not clear what the Council's strategy will be at Local Policies Plan stage, should the latest Housing Monitor identify a major reduction in remaining potential, considering there is no strategic policy for the zoning and management of housing land. - 3.2.21 The Council have indicated that existing commitments have been reduced by 10% due to the possibility of non-deliverability of sites over the Plan period.
 Whilst we appreciate this methodology in order to ensure there is adequate availability of housing land, we do not agree this should not be used to reduce the overall allocations to individual settlements.